Science History Institute Hosts Food Drive to Support Philadelphia’s Old Pine Community Center

 Donations of non-perishable items can be dropped off in the Institute’s lobby now through December 19.

-All food is appreciated, but the following are the most-needed items:
+All food is appreciated, but the following is a list of the most-needed items:

 - peanut butter